Wintermute0110/plugin.program.AEL.dev/NOTES.md

  * The ROM region information is ALWAYS computed, regardless of the audit status, whenever the launcher ROMs change.

+ * The Parent of the Parent/Clone group is chosen according to the preferred Region and Language.
+User selects the preferred Region and Language with global settings.
+These global settings may be overriden with Launcher-specific settings.

+ * The Launcher display mode is always available.

- * Audit display filters can be used if and only if the audit status is ON.
+ * The Launcher audit display filter is available if and only if the audit status is ON.

  * The ROM Audit is very easy to do.
 The difficult part is to make the Parent/Clone groups and choosing the parent ROM.

-### Future required database fields
+Future database fields:
 ```
+"i_audit_status" : "Have",  Determined by the ROM Audit exclusively
 "i_cloneof" : ROMID,        Same as m_parent but uses ROM ID
-"i_audit_status" : "Have",  Determined by the ROM Audit exclusively
+"i_order" : int,            Position of the ROM in the Parent/Clone group
 "i_regions" : ['', ''],     Same as m_region
 "i_languages" : ['', ''],   Same as m_language
 "i_tags" : ['', ''],        Always extracted from filename
-"m_parent" : '',            Override the ROM parent (read-only)
+"m_cloneof" : '',           Override the ROM parent (read-only)
 "m_region" : '',            Override the ROM regions (read-only)
 "m_language" : '',          Override the ROM languages (read-only)
 ```

-### New features for 0.9.9

- * ScreenScraper must choose the correct artwork depending on the region/language.
-   AEL must have an official list of regions/languages, extracted from the No-Intro/Redump DATs, to translate to ScreenScraper values.

- * Create a tool to select the No-Intro/Redump DAT file automatically.

- * In the **Global ROM Audit statistics** report show only the audited launchers.

- * Create a new Utility to show the automatically detected No-Intro/Redump DATs.

- * Change the Offline Scraper format from XML to JSON.
-Include the new fields `parent` **string**, `region` **list of strings** and `language` **list of strings**.

- * Try to improve the Offline Scraper and create the XML databases to be merged with the No-Intro/Redump DATs, also giving support to Extra ROMs (hacks, etc.).

 ### Computation of the Parent/Clone ROMs

  1. First Parent/Clone groups are computed:

     1. If a No-Intro XML DAT is available it will be used.
-       For Have and Missing ROMs take `m_parent` from the DAT.
+       For Have and Missing ROMs take `i_cloneof` from the DAT.
-       For Have and Missing ROMs extract `m_region` and `m_language` from filename.
+       For Have and Missing ROMs extract `i_regions` and `i_languages` from filename.

-    2. The Offline Scraper database will be used next.
+    2. The Offline Scraper database will be used next, or first if the DAT is not found.
-       For found ROMs `m_parent`, `m_region` and `m_language` will be taken from the database.
+       For found ROMs `i_cloneof`, `i_regions` and `i_languages` will be taken from the database.

-    3. For Unknown ROMs, the ROM basename will be used to compute `m_parent` and `m_region` and `m_language` extracted from the filename.
+    3. For Unknown ROMs, the ROM basename will be used to compute `i_cloneof` and `i_regions` and `i_languages` extracted from the filename.

-    4. The fiels `m_parent`, `m_region` and `m_language` in the ROM metadata override any
+    4. The fiels `m_cloneof`, `m_region` and `m_language` in the ROM metadata override any of the `i_*` fields.
-       of the above.

- 2. With `m_parent`, `m_region` and `m_language` the fields `i_cloneof`, `i_regions`,
-    `i_languages` and `i_tages` are computed and used to set the order in the PClone group.
+ 2. With the fields `i_cloneof`, `i_regions`, `i_languages` and `i_tags` the order in the
+    Parent/Clone group is calculated:

     1. User chooses the primary and secondary ROM regions.

     2. User chooses the primary and secondary ROM languages.

-    3. Other tags like (Rev) are used to choose the preferred Parent in the set.
+    3. Other tags like (Rev X) are used to choose the preferred Parent in the set.
+       AEL needs to have an histogram of all the No-Intro and Redump tags and use the information when building the Parent/Clone groups according to the settings.

-    4. PClone groups are reordered according to the user preferences.
+    4. PClone groups are reordered according to the user settings.
+The Parent of the group will be the first ROM in the set.

     5. `i_cloneof` is updated to reflect the new Parent of each set.

+    6. `i_order` is updated to reflect the ROM positions in the set.

     6. The file `roms_<Launcher_name>_PClone_index.json` is created.
        This file is used when rendering the PClone group list when the user select the